hmontero1205/pygrader/docs/README.md

 ```
 The grader will compare this date with the timestamp on the latest commit of the
 submission (or tag for Github-based assignments).
 The `is_late` field is set to
 `true` if the submission is late.
-The late penalty (defined in
+The late penalty (defined by the `late_penalty`
-`common/submissions.py`) is then applied when dumping grades.
+field in the assignment's `rubric.json`) is then applied when dumping grades.

 ## Running the grading script
 ```